microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-get-weather.md

    ![](../media/tutorial-weatherbot/03/zipcode-answer.png)

-9. Click on the `Others` tab in the property editor.
+9. Click on the `Others` tab in the properties panel.
 This section allows you to specify validation rules for the prompt, as well as error messages that will be used if the user provides an invalid response.

 10. In the `Unrecognized Prompt` field, enter: